Terms of Service

 1. Agreement

-These Terms and Conditions apply to services provided by Data Capture Service ("DCS"), as outlined in the Proposal.
-The Proposal and these Terms together form the "Agreement."
+These Terms and Conditions apply to services provided by Data Capture Service ("DCS"), as outlined in the Proposal or Service Agreement.
+The Proposal/Service Agreement and these Terms together form the "Agreement."
 The entity signing the Proposal is the "CLIENT."
-By contracting (“DCS”), you agree to the full terms and conditions.
+By contracting DCS, you agree to the full terms and conditions.

 2. Scope of Services

-DCS provides only the services specified in the Proposal.
+DCS provides only the services specified in the Proposal or Service Agreement.
 Additional services must be requested in writing and will be billed separately based on DCS’s current rates.

 3. Professional Licensing